wspringe/TSA-Randomizer/README.md

 # TSA-Randomizer
 This is an android app that randomizes choosing either the left or right person to perform a TSA search on.
 Keep in my mind that the TSA had a chance to pay me $1.4 million for this kind of work.

+Also, I do know that Random() in java is not truly random, but it does work in this context of satire.

 [Article](http://www.geek.com/apps/tsa-paid-1-4-million-for-randomizer-app-that-chooses-left-or-right-1651337/) I'm referencing.

 Screenshots: